Four Ways To Reduce Holiday Stress

 The holidays are a stressful time for many people.
 Being intentional about boundaries and taking time to rest and care for yourself during this season can help you manage your stress levels, and connecting with a therapist may be a useful strategy as well.

-How can I reduce stress during holidays?
+How can I reduce holiday stress?

 Alongside the ways of reducing stress during the holidays that are outlined in this article, several other techniques may also be helpful.
 These include taking steps to stay organized, planning ahead to reduce last-minute scrambling, making time for yourself, and seeking outside support—whether from a family, friend, or counselor—if you feel you need it.
 Engaging in self-care, such as mindfulness, hygiene, and physical activity, may also be helpful.